What is The Corporate Transparency Act? What Entities are Exempt From The CTA?

 The Corporate Transparency Act (CTA) requires specific information about the ownership of most small businesses to be reported to the United States Financial Crimes Enforcement Network (FinCEN).
 A company that is required to file information about its ownership is called a “Reporting Company.”

-Along with reading this overview, you may also wish to watch the accompanying webinar to learn more.
+In this article, I’ll take a close look at the CTA.
+But you may also wish to watch the accompanying webinar to learn more.
+Need help with compliance?
+Contact us here at CunninghamLegal.

 What Are the Deadlines Under the Corporate Transparency Act?